 College credit earned before high school graduation will be evaluated only if the college where the course was taken issues an official college transcript.
 Students who have earned college credit before graduation from high school are subject to the same transfer protocol as are those transferring credit from other colleges.

-Search for classes that transfer to/from Penn College
+Find courses that transfer to/from Penn College

 A student wishing to transfer from another college must follow these steps: